getzola/zola/docs/content/documentation/templates/pages-sections.md

 date: String?;
 slug: String;
 path: String;
+// the path, split on '/'
+components: Array<String>;
 permalink: String;
 extra: HashMap<String, Any>;
 // Pages directly in this section, sorted if asked